Rapid patient-specific neural networks for intraoperative X-ray to volume registration: Robust intraoperative 2D/3D registration

-\Cref{fig:benchmark} reports the accuracy of \name versus existing 2D/3D registration methods, evaluating multiple strategies for producing initial pose estimates and performing iterative pose refinement.
-Using the DeepFluoro dataset, we compared the self-supervised pose regression networks in \name to two existing methods.
-First, we compared against \textit{fixed initialization}~\cite{grupp2019pose}, where the same manually selected initial pose is used for every X-ray from all patients (\eg a standard frontal or lateral pose).
-While \textit{fixed initialization} performs consistently across patients, it results in a high median error of \qtyci{342.7}{\mm}{IQR}{276.6}{426.2} as clinicians frequently acquire non-standard views during interventions.
-Next, we evaluated \textit{landmark initialization}~\cite{grupp2020automatic}, a supervised deep learning method that trains a UNet~\cite{ronneberger2015u} to estimate the location of manually annotated anatomical landmarks from 2D X-rays.
-These landmarks are then used to directly estimate the pose of the C-arm using the Perspective-n-Point algorithm~\cite{li2012robust}.
-This supervised neural network was evaluated using leave-one-out cross-validation, training a new model for each subset of five subjects and estimating the poses of X-rays from the held-out subject. \textit{Landmark initialization} achieved a median pose estimation error of \qtyci{52.1}{\mm}{IQR}{30.8}{98.5}, which was less accurate than our finetuned model (\qtyci{37.1}{\mm}{IQR}{26.3}{51.3}).
+Using the DeepFluoro dataset, we compare against existing pose estimation methods.
+We first compared our self-supervised pose regression networks to \textit{fixed initialization}~\cite{grupp2019pose}, where the same manually selected initial pose is used for every X-ray from all patients (\eg a standard frontal or lateral pose).
+This resulted in consistently high error (mTRE of \qtyci{342.7}{\mm}{IQR}{276.6}{426.2}), as clinicians frequently acquire non-standard views during interventions.
+Next, we evaluated \textit{landmark initialization}~\cite{grupp2020automatic}, a supervised deep learning method that trains a UNet~\cite{ronneberger2015u} to localize manually annotated landmarks in 2D X-rays, which are then used to estimate the C-arm pose with the Perspective-n-Point (PnP) algorithm~\cite{li2012robust}.
+We evaluated this method using leave-one-out cross-validation across the six subjects. \textit{Landmark initialization} achieved mTRE of \qtyci{52.1}{\mm}{IQR}{30.8}{98.5}, but also exhibited high inter-subject variability compared to \name.
+On the three most challenging subjects in DeepFluoro, our finetuned models achieved mean mTREs of \qty{49.3}{\mm}, \qty{39.3}{\mm}, and \qty{41.7}{\mm}, while \textit{landmark initialization} achieved \qty{122.2}{\mm}, \qty{233.4}{\mm}, and \qty{307.0}{\mm}, respectively~(\cref{fig:benchmark}d). \textit{Landmark initialization} and \textit{fixed initialization} fail on the same cases, suggesting that supervised learning also struggles with non-standard acquisitions.
+To demonstrate this, we visualized the initial pose estimates produced by various models for an unconventional X-ray~(\cref{fig:benchmark}f).
+As oblique acquisitions are underrepresented in the limited number of real X-rays available for supervised training, \textit{landmark initialization} suffers from an out-of-distribution failure.
+Our patient-specific framework is instead robust by design as it trains on ample non-standard synthetic X-rays exclusively generated from the patient undergoing the intervention.